rolfjunior/Raspberry-Pi-Door-Lock/README.md

 6.Give Executable Access to locker.py
 	6.1 - sudo chmod -x /home/pi/locker.py or sudo chmod 777 /home/pi/locker.py

-7.use the command line "python door_lock.py L" to Move the Servo to Lock Position for the first time For installation
+7. Read tags number and add them to the autorized tags list.
+Scan the RFID key fobs and Edit the key data in card_data.json, Whenever you scan a new key Fob it will print some card data such as [82,101,194,16,220] copy that from the output screen and update the card_data.json dictionary value or add a new value as you see fit.
-	7.1 - python door_lock.py L
+	7.1 - python locker.py
+	7.2 - sudo nano card_data.json

 8.Start the program under /home/pi as python locker.py
 	8.1 - sudo python locker.py

-9.Scan the RFID key fobs and Edit the key data in card_data.json, Whenever you scan a new key Fob it will print some card data such as [82,101,194,16,220] copy that from the output screen and update the card_data.json dictionary value or add a new value as you see fit.
+9.use the command line "python door_lock.py L" to Move the Servo to Lock Position for the first time For installation
+	9.1 - python door_lock.py L

-10.Edit crontab
+10.Edit crontab to autostart the program on boot
 	10.1 - crontab -e
 	10.2 - add the line at the end of the file	@reboot /bin/sh /home/pi/start_lock.sh